16 years ago…

 i discovered lamp work glass beads. i had been searching for unusual glass beads for my jewellery designs and found the generic, machine-made glass bead a tad boring.

-I couldn’t find the beads I imagined for my jewellery projects, everything looked too the same.
-I was looking for unusual, stand-out beads to reflect my designs. one thing leads to another and ….
+i was looking for stand-out beads to reflect my designs, to reflect me. one thing led to another and ….

-the vermiculite bath has since been replaced with a tetlow kiln to anneal the glass beads overnight. annealing regulates the cooling process to reduce glass stress and cracks.
+the vermiculite bath has since been replaced with a tetlow kiln.
+The kiln anneals the beads overnight, regulating the cooling process and reducing glass stress and spontaneous cracks.

 artisan glass beads